Paul Seaton: 2016 election

 Seaton won his 2016 Republican primary with 48% of the vote, followed by John Cox with 27%, and Mary Wythe with 25%.
-After being elected without general election opposition to his 7th term in the state house, Seaton joined a majority coalition of Democrats, Independents and two other Republicans, with an avowed goal of ameliorating the state's budget deficit, the latter a product of declining oil revenues, budgeting, and prior taxation restructuring.
+After being elected without general election opposition to his 7th term in the state house, Seaton joined a majority coalition of Democrats, Independents, and two other Republicans, with an avowed goal of ameliorating the state's budget deficit, the latter a product of declining oil revenues, budgeting, and prior taxation restructuring.
 Seaton was chosen to co-chair the house finance committee.
 Tuckerman Babcock, chair of the Alaska Republican Party, informed Seaton by letter that the party will recruit and support a primary opponent against him in 2018.
 While campaigning early in 2016, Seaton said he doubted the Legislature could continue to successfully organize "simply on partisan grounds," and that legislators needed to address the budgetary crisis.

 2018 election

-Seaton filed to run for re-election as a nonpartisan candidate and ran unopposed in the Democratic primary.
+Seaton filed for re-election as a nonpartisan candidate and ran unopposed in the Democratic primary.
 Three Republicans filed to challenge him in the general election: Jon Cox, Sarah Vance, and Hank Kroll.
-He lost to Sarah Vance the general election on November 6, 2018, after advancing from the primary on August 21, 2018.
+He lost to Sarah Vance in the general election on November 6, 2018, after advancing from the primary on August 21, 2018.